 This is what it's all about – diving.
 You develop basic scuba skills by scuba diving in a pool or body of water with pool-like conditions.
 Here you'll learn everything from setting up your scuba gear to how to easily get water out of your scuba mask without surfacing.
 You'll also practice some emergency skills, like sharing air or replacing your scuba mask.
-Plus, you may play some games, make new friends and have a great time.
-During the course, you'll make four pool dives with each building upon the previous.
-Over the course of these four dives, you attain the skills you need to dive in open water.
+During the course, you'll complete five confined water skill sessions with each building upon the previous.
+Over the course of these skill sessions, you attain the skills you need to dive in open water.

-After your confined water dives, you and the new friends you've made continue learning during four open water dives with your PRO SCUBA CENTER PADI Instructor at a dive site.
+After your confined water dives, you will continue learning during four open water dives with your private PRO SCUBA CENTER PADI Instructor at a dive site.
 This is where you fully experience the underwater adventure – at the beginner level, of course.
 You may make these dives at local dive sites or on one of our fun filled trips under the supervision of your PADI instructor.